Recognising badly tuned ocarinas: how to measure the breath curve

 When is a tuning error a problem?

-Whether or not an error is a problem depends on how bad it is:
+Whether an error is a problem depends on how bad it is:

 - 5 to 10 cents is not normally noticeable.